FREE Household Hazardous Waste Disposal in Ann Arbor

-Note: This article was originally written in 2015, but has been verified for continued accuracy in April 2017.
+Note: This article was originally written in 2015, but has been updated in May 2018.

 Over the last couple of years we have built a growing pile of spent batteries.
 We have also accumulated several Compact Fluorescent Light Bulbs as we have converted to LED bulbs in many locations.